 - 1. The duration of the violation and number of false statements. - 2.
-The tenant's ability to understand the rules. - 3.
-The tenant's willingness to cooperate and accept responsibility for his/her actions. - 4.
-The amount of money involved. - 5.
-The tenant's past history. - 6.
-The number of false statements.
+The resident's ability to understand the rules. - 3.
+The resident's willingness to cooperate and accept responsibility for his/her actions. - 4.
+The amount of underreported income (i.e., money due to the LACDA). - 5.
+The resident's past history.

-Notification to Tenant of Proposed Action
+Notification to Resident of Proposed Action

-The tenant will be notified by mail of the proposed action no later than fifteen (15) business days after the conclusion of the Tenant Conference.
+The resident will be notified by mail of the proposed action no later than fifteen (15) business days after the conclusion of the Tenant Conference.